mschuldt/ga-tools/README.md

 `ga FILENAME --sim`

-If the `--bootstream` option is provided it will simulate the loading of the entire bootstream.This is disabled by default as it's not usually interesting and is very slow.
+If the `--bootstream` option is provided it will simulate the loading of the entire boot stream.This is disabled by default as it's not usually interesting and is very slow.
-The bootstream is only supported through node 708 in simulation.
+The boot stream is only supported through node 708 in simulation.

 # Example code
 The examples/ directory provides numerous example programs